-During the financial year, the Company issued 146,628,000 (31.3.2021: 150,000,000) new ordinary shares pursuant to private placement exercises at average issue price of RM0.19552 (31.3.2021: RM0.28325) per ordinary share for working capital purposes.
+In the previous financial year, the Company issued 146,628,000 new ordinary shares pursuant to private placement exercises at average issue price of RM0.19552 per ordinary share for working capital purposes.

-The new ordinary shares issued during the financial year ranked pari passu in all respects with the existing ordinary shares of the Company.
+The new ordinary shares issued ranked pari passu in all respects with the existing ordinary shares of the Company.